Last Updated on January 15, 2021

 To back up just a moment, for those of you who are completely unaware of what I am talking about let me give a brief explanation of what FEMA camps are.
-FEMA camps in this context are secretive government facilities all over the US that are supposedly being set up to house massive amounts of American citizens.
+FEMA camps in this context are secretive government facilities all over the US that are supposedly being set up to house massive amounts of American citizens during a time of unrest.
 The closest approximation to what these camps will be like is either a prison or a forced labor camp.
 Some would say that’s redundant.

 I maintain that nothing good can ever come from a situation like a refugee camp or even a relief shelter if this is on a massive scale.
 I am not talking about after a hurricane if your house is flooded.
 I am talking about a country wide problem where the only hope being offered is to make your way to a central location.
 I think we should all know how to avoid FEMA camps or any other camp for that matter for as long as humanly possible.

 What could compel you to go of your own free will?

 I think that there are a lot of reasons that people would willingly get on a bus or walk to a facility that has been set up by our government.
 If you think about it, things would be so much easier if people were asking to come in.
 Why fight with people when you can have them freely submit to whatever conditions you imposed on their stay because they were begging you to take care of them?